 Every hotel of the not-huge variety seems to call itself a boutique hotel.
 But what does this term actually mean?
-Leaving the hype and buzz aside, what is a boutique hotel?
+Leaving the hype and buzz aside, what is exactly is a boutique hotel?

-Unlike the open-to-interpretation meaning of luxury hotel, the definition of boutique hotel is pretty clear.
+Unlike the open-to-interpretation meaning of luxury hotel, the definition of a boutique hotel is pretty clear.

 Defining Characteristics of a Boutique Hotel